What are the different LCD screen types?

 TN, MVA, Sunlight Readable, & IPS LCD Screens

 TFT LCDs are a staple in the digital display marketplace and are used in display applications across every industry.
 With every display application presenting a unique set of requirements, the selection of specialized TFTs has grown to meet these demands.
 To meet these unique requirements, a variety of LCD screen types have been developed.
-Each of these screen types has their own unique qualities.
-Almost all of these qualities have to do with how images appear across the various screen types.
+Each of these screen types has its own unique qualities, almost all of them having to do with how images appear across the various screen types.

 The main aspects that differentiate screen types are brightness, viewing angles, color, and contrast.
 We’ll outline how these differences affect the price and power consumption of the display and provide examples of how each LCD screen is used in specific applications.

 TN (twisted nematic) and IPS (in-plane switching) are the most common LCD screen types.
 TN TFTs are considered “standard” in the TFT world and are essentially the base model of all TFTs.
 IPS improves upon nearly every aspect of TN TFTs and has a growing presence in the digital display marketplace.
 We’ll also cover Sunlight Readable screens and MVA (Multi-domain Vertical Alignment) screens later on in this post.